Tuesday, 27 March 2012

 I am your advocate, your conduit to the Alberta Legislature.

-I will take the opinions and beliefs held by Calgary-Currie residents straight into government, and make sure my caucus colleagues and Premier Alison Redford - who I am proud to call a friend - are aware of what you think and and what your priorities are.
+I will take the opinions and beliefs held by Calgary-Currie residents straight into government are aware of what you think and and what your priorities are.

 To be able to do that, I need your support.